Salman Aristo: Success and later career

 At a seminar, Aristo met director Hanung Bramantyo and showed him one of his screenplays.
 Bramantyo, who liked what he saw, asked Aristo to write a screenplay for a new film he was working on with Leo Sutanto of SinemArt.
 The resulting work, written after intensive research into the production of brownies and titled after the snack, was released in 2004.
 It garnered a Citra Award for Best Director at the Indonesian Film Festival for Bramantyo and a nomination for best original screenplay for Aristo.
 While Brownies was in production, Aristo wrote four other screenplays, for Catatan Akhir Sekolah (Notes from the End of School), Cinta Silver (Silver Love), Jomblo (Single), and Alexandria.
 All of these were made into films between 2005 and 2006.
-After these successes, at the end of 2006 Bramantyo asked Aristo and his new wife, screenwriter Ginatri S. Noer, to adapt the novel Ayat-Ayat Cinta (Verses of Love) by Habiburrahman El Shirazy, into a film.
+After these successes, at the end of 2006 Bramantyo asked Aristo and his wife, screenwriter Gina S. Noer, to adapt the novel Ayat-Ayat Cinta (Verses of Love) by Habiburrahman El Shirazy, into a film.
 The resulting work, also entitled Ayat-Ayat Cinta, was highly successful.
 This was followed by Karma (2007), and Kambing Jantan: The Movie (2008).

 In 2008, Aristo wrote a film adaptation of Andrea Hirata's 2005 novel Laskar Pelangi (Rainbow Troops) after being asked by the film's producer, Mira Lesmana.
 The film, directed by Riri Riza, was a critical and commercial success.
 He soon wrote another screenplay, for Garuda di Dadaku (Garuda on my Chest; 2009) upon request of producer Shanty Harmayn.
 The film, directed by Ifa Isfansyah, reportedly sold 1.2 million tickets, a large number for the Indonesian film industry.

 Aristo joined Twitter in September 2009 as a way to promote his films.
 That year, his short film Pasangan Baru (New Partners) was screened at the Balinale Film Festival in Sanur, Bali.
 He also wrote Sang Pemimpi (The Dreamers), a film adaptation of the sequel to Laskar Pelangi.
 In 2010 he joined the online flash fiction Twitter community Fiksimini.
 His works, written in under 140 characters, were well received, and he soon became a moderator.